PawseySC/shell-hpc/_episodes/08-Extra.md

 ~~~
 {: .output}

-chmod 777 lets everybody do everythng to the file.
+You can see applying *chmod 777* lets everybody do everythng to the file.
 Let's try make it more restrictive with *chmod 755*

 ~~~
 $ chmod 755 permissions.txt